egonw/create-bridgedb-metabolites/README.md

 SPARQL query of which the output is to be saved as "cs2wikidata.csv":

   ```
-  SPARQL query of which the output is to be saved as "cas2wikidata.csv":

   PREFIX wdt: <http://www.wikidata.org/prop/direct/>
   SELECT (count(?id) as ?count) WHERE {
     ?compound wdt:P661 ?id .